 What Is Diet Culture?

-At its highest level, is a system of social beliefs and expectations that values thinness above all.
+At its highest level, diet culture is a system of social beliefs and expectations that values thinness above all.
 This system equates having a thin body with being healthy—and, consequently, assumes those in larger bodies are unhealthy—and puts the pursuit of thinness on a moral pedestal.
 In other words, if you’re not thin or aspiring to be so, diet culture works to make you feel less worthy, guilty, or even oppressed.

 This emphasis on thinness and body size trickles down to judgments about food and exercise.
 Within the paradigm of diet culture, certain foods and ways of eating are “good,” others are “bad,” and straying outside of these parameters is shameful.
 Diet culture also promotes excessive and rigid exercise routines, and may judge those who work out less or differently as “lazy.”